tsupplis/cpm86-hacking/README.md

 Some submit/batch scripts are provided for dos (aztec 3.4) and cp/m-86 (aztec 3.2) are also available.

 ## Test Environment
-- CP/M-86 1.1 for IBM PC XT.
-I recompile cpm.sys from patched sources from (http://www.cpm.z80.de/source.html).
-The simple way to start however is probably (http://www.cpm.z80.de/download/144cpm86.zip)
+- CP/M-86 1.1 for IBM PC XT patched at https://github.com/tsupplis/cpm86-kernel
   - CP/M-86 1.1, CCP/M-86 3.1 and PCP/M-2.0 can be found on (http://www.cpm.z80.de)
   - DOS Plus 1.2 and Patched kernel can be found on (https://www.seasip.info/Cpm/dosplus.html)
 - The Excellent PCE emulator (http://www.hampa.ch/pce/pce-ibmpc.html)